metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 #### nameLength

-The lengh of your prefixName.

-If your Asset's prefix name is `Example Asset #` then the length would be `15`
+The maximum length for the name of each inserted item excluding the name prefix

+For Example given...
+- a candy machine containing `1000` items.
+- The name of each item is `Example Asset #X` where X is the item’s index starting from 1.

+... would result in `nameLength` = 19.
+15 characters for “My NFT Project #” and 4 characters for the highest number which is “1000”.

 #### prefixUri